Router - DLINK 320B

 Currently shipping hardware version

-At the time of writing, December 2017, the currently shipping hardware version of the DLink DSL-320B modem is the DSL-320B-Z1.
+At the time of writing, December 2017, the currently shipping hardware version of the DLink DSL-320B modem/router is the DSL-320B-Z1.
 Confusingly, in the past DLink has described several completely different modems as “DSL‑320B”.
 The following sections describe the DSL‑320B‑Z1 hardware.

 Factory default IP, admin password